azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Wakana and Shinju's secret plan was a success, which added to the success of their first group cosplay photoshoot</p>
+<p align="center">Wakana and Shinju's secret plan was a success, which added to the success of their first group cosplay photoshoot.
+As Juju and Shinju look through the photos from the photoshoot, the sisters find out how they both feel.
+Meanwhile, Marin and Wakana are enjoying their summer vacation.
+They were preparing Marin's cosplay for a fighting game character named Veronica-tya, but then a problem arises...</p>
 </td>
 </tr>
 </table>